Redlook096/About_Redlook096/README.md

 - 😄 Pronouns: He/Him

 CURRENT PROJECT: Amelia AI 2.0
-Amelia 1.0 was a class project conducted by another student, here is the new and improved Amelia 2.0.
+Amelia 1.0 was a class project conducted with @NexGenConsultingServices, here is the new and improved Amelia 2.0.
 This chatbot is still under development but has some interesting features.
 It can do math questions, remember your name, have better